-Before this trip to South America I didn’t have an appreciation of Chile’s major regions and incredibly diverse ecosystem.
-In addition to its long coastline, geography includes the Andes Mountains, archipelagos, islands, volcanoes, glaciers, deserts, rivers, fiords, and lakes!
+Before this trip to South America I had no appreciation of Chile’s major regions and diverse ecosystem.
+In addition to its long coastline and the Andes Mountains, Chilean geography includes archipelagos, islands, volcanoes, rivers, glaciers, fiords, deserts, and lakes!
 I’ve traveled about halfway down the country, and it continues to amaze.

 Yesterday I joined a group for a river tour.
 Our boat, Reina Sofia, departed from Schuster Pier near the Riverside Market in the early afternoon.
 We passed small islands and navigated through portions of eight rivers that surround Valdivia in Chile’s Region de los Rios.
 The strikingly beautiful area is densely forested and at times the rivers seemed more like lakes.
 We saw black-necked swans and many other birds.
-At certain points different rivers crossed paths creating a change in the color of the water.
-In one area salt and fresh waters joined.
+At certain points, different rivers crossed paths creating a change in the color of the water.
+In one area, salt and fresh waters join.

 The rivers we cruised included:

 The Islands are:

 Our group of about 50 was mostly Chilean, Argentinean, and Bolivian.
 I’ve been feeling lackluster for a few days and the River tour was upbeat.
 Our Mapuche guide spoke mostly Spanish covering a vast amount of information in a short period of time.

 I requested English commentary, and he obliged by giving me an abbreviated version.
-He was knowledgeable about the area’s history, folk tales, and superstitions.
+He was knowledgeable about history, folk tales, and superstitions in the area.

 Valdivia is about 550 miles south of Santiago, near the mouth of the Valdivia River, the port of Corral on the Pacific Ocean, and the confluence of the Calle-Calle and Cruces Rivers.
 German immigrants settled in Valdivia during the 1850s, bringing their European culture and customs.